MildestToucan/Birch-Utilities_Fabric-1.21.1/README.md

 ## Credits
 [KaupenJoe](https://www.youtube.com/@ModdingByKaupenjoe): Making a great free resource to get started with Java and mod development

-[Apis035](https://modrinth.com/user/Apis035): Creating the [VanillaShears mod](https://modrinth.com/mod/vanillashears), which this mod's Birch Shears implementation is based upon
+[Apis035](https://modrinth.com/user/Apis035): Creating the [VanillaShears mod](https://modrinth.com/mod/vanillashears), which this mod's Birch Shears implementation is partially based upon

 The various ModLoader API teams hard at work on making mods possible at all and as feasible as possible.